 - Carbohydrates: 19 g

 Show up with one or both of these dishes and you’re set.
 Be prepared for them to go quickly.

-Here’s another idea.
-Go wild.
-Eat whatever you want.
-Down the mycotoxin-filled beer.
-Munch on chips with chemical-laden onion dip.
-Get some artificial sweetener in there somewhere.
-It could benefit you in the long run; for more on why, check out this blog post.
-Fair warning: if you have a big presentation or other important event the week after Thanksgiving, you may want to skip the junk food.
-If you go off the rails you won’t be your usual sharp self for a few days, until your body processes all the crap you ate and gets itself back on track.
+Fair warning: if you have a big presentation or other important event in the days after Thanksgiving, you may want to skip the junk food.
+If you go off the rails, you might not feel like your usual sharp self for a few days, until your body processes everything you ate and gets itself back on track.